petertorelli/motion-nnet/README.md

 To help cut down on false positives when using [motion](https://motion-project.github.io/), I created a server that sorts the movie events depending if their constituent images contain a class from the MS COCO training set.
-It does this by a post-hook to "on_movie_event".
+It does this by a post-hook to `on_movie_end`.

 I have my cameras running on an embedded Intel Core i5 fanless platform so adding a GPU is not possible.
 Instead I plugged in a [Google USB Coral Accelerator TPU](https://coral.ai/products/accelerator)